PoisotLab/ms_network_prediction/manuscript.md

 better alternative for validating a model's predictive capacity.
-Crossvalidation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that is hasn't "seen" yet (called the _test_ set).
+Crossvalidation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that is hasn't "seen" yet (called the _test_ set) [@Bishop2006PatRec].
 This procedure is often repeated for different subdivisions of the dataset.
-One powerful approach is Leave-one-out-crossvalidation (LOOCV), which considers each data points uniquely as a test set, enabling sensitivity analysis.
+One powerful approach is Leave-one-out-crossvalidation (LOOCV), which considers each data points uniquely as a test set, enabling analysis of a given models sensitivity to a single data point [@Arlot2010SurCro].
-However, these methods are typically limited by the ensuing computation time requirements.Further adjustments can be done by adjusting the model structure (layer compositions and network structures for neural networks, number of trees and splits for tree-based models, etc.) and further tuning parameters.
+However, these methods are typically limited by the ensuing computation time requirements.
+Further adjustments can be done by adjusting the model structure (layer compositions and network structures for neural networks, number of trees and splits for tree-based models, etc.) and further tuning parameters.

 ## Networks and Interactions